 - Saute the vegetables until onion is transparent

-- Add the porcini mushroom water and hot water.
+- Add the broth the dried mushrooms were rehydrated in, and hot water.

 - Prepare the asparagus, wrapping the speck around them.
 Not to much speck per spear, as it is quite salty and smoky.

-- Strain the vege stock through fine gauze or a coffee filter
+- Strain the vege stock through fine gauze filter

 - Saute the diced mushrooms, diced onion, and diced garlic until starting to brown